cedar-policy/cedar-java/CedarJava/README.md

 This package depends on [Cedar](https://www.cedarpolicy.com/), a library that needs to be compiled so that it can be run on the used platform.

+You need to ensure the `CEDAR_JAVA_FFI_LIB` variable is set correctly.
+Typically running `config.sh` will set this for you.
 ### Building
 - Ensure Rust, Gradle and a JDK are installed.
 - clone `cedar-policy/cedar` into `cedar-java/cedar` (you don't have to build it)